Egglord-from-TPT/numgen/README.md

 !NB!
 Use: pip install numgen-egg

-Import it to python: import numgen
+Import it to python: import numgen_egg